 With strangulation, pain may become severe and steady.
 A fever is common and is particularly likely if the intestinal wall ruptures.

 A doctor examines the abdomen for tenderness, swelling, or masses.
 When an obstruction occurs, the abdomen is almost always swollen.
 The sounds normally made by a functioning intestine (bowel sounds), which can be heard through a stethoscope, may be much louder and higher pitched, or they may be absent.
 The abdomen is usually not very tender when the doctor presses on it unless rupture has caused peritonitis.

 Doctors usually also do imaging studies of the abdomen, such as x-rays or a CT scan.

 X-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more may show dilated loops of intestine that indicate the location of the obstruction.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more may show dilated loops of intestine that indicate the location of the obstruction.
 The x-rays also may show air around the intestine or under the layer of muscle that separates the abdomen and the chest (diaphragm).
-Air normally is not found in those places and thus is a sign of rupture or dead bowel.
+Air normally is not found in those places and thus is a sign of ruptured bowel.

-CT Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more of the abdomen is often used to get a better picture of the intestines and to identify the precise location and cause of the obstruction along the intestines.
+CT Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more of the abdomen is often used to get a better picture of the intestines and to identify the precise location and cause of the obstruction along the intestines.